sap-tutorials/Tutorials/tutorials/hcpps-hana-create-mdc-instance/hcpps-hana-create-mdc-instance.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 3: ](Wait for the creation to finish)] It will take about 5 to 10 minutes for the creation process to complete.
+So, now is a good time to get a coffee refill!

 ![Database Events](05.png)